 Many are amazed.
 But many are not.
-In fact some ask me if I “actually like this lifestyle.”
+In fact, some ask me if I “actually like this lifestyle.”
 Er, yes.
 I chose it.
 I don’t get offended when people don’t get me / what I do/ things I write.
 I accept it and keep moving (pun intended).

-About a year into traveling, I realized that I had given up some hobbies that I was missing.
-Skating, being one of them.
+About a year into traveling, I realized I had given up some hobbies that I was missing.
+Skating is one of them.
 I finally got a pair of skates when I was living in Germany.
 It’s awkward as ever to travel with them but that’s just a sacrifice I’ve made.
 Skating is bliss for me.
 It’s my meditation on wheels.
 Remember the things you love.
 We get so caught up in the drama of life that we forget.

 These things renew us and bring us joy.
 Don’t forget them.

 Newsflash: travel isn’t superior to any other habits or way of life.
 I don’t feel I’m living better than anyone.
 Just different.
-I hear conversations all the time with nomads snobbing people who aren’t location independent.
+I hear conversations all the time with nomads snubbing people who aren’t location independent.
 This judgmental point of view is wasted energy.

 There have been times when I was lost, didn’t speak the language, didn’t know anyone, didn’t understand the menu, had no idea how to find the food/blankets/towels/shoes/kettle that I needed.
 The list goes on and on.
 I had to get comfortable feeling uncomfortable.
 Push yourself to step outside of the zone of cushy-ness.
 Outside of that space where everything -and everyone – is known and familiar.

 Always be you.
 I’ve seen people on the road take on whole new personas.
 It’s easy to do.
 You’re in a new place and nobody knows you.
 But masks are heavy to wear, and they must come down at some point.
 Be yourself.
-Being yourself in life is true freedom.
+Being yourself is true freedom.

-If you have issues deep inside that keep you up at night or cause anxiety and sadness, those issues will be right there with you on the road.
+If you have issues deep that keep you up at night or cause anxiety and sadness, those issues will be right there with you on the road.
 You’ll have a bunch of distractions to dull the pain, but they will not leave you.

 Don’t be like me.
 Envision it.
-Create a basic plan (even if it is just short term).
+Create a basic plan (even if it is just short-term).
 And go.
 Go where your heart calls you to.
 It’ll be scary and crazy and uncomfortable and AMAZING.